Library Research Guide - Citing Sources

-We’d like to suggest two convenient citation tools to help you organize your sources; both tools help you compile a list of sources, format them into a bibliography for any citation style, and create in-text references or footnotes within your paper.
+Use one of the following convenient citation tools to help organize sources--available for students, faculty, and staff.
+You can use them to compile lists of sources, format them into a bibliography for any citation style, and create in-text references or footnotes within a paper.